eoli3n/swaylock-fancy/README.md

                          Note: this option will not lock the screen, it displays the list and exits immediately.

-        -n, --nofork     Do not fork i3lock after starting.
+        -n, --nofork     Do not fork swaylock after starting.

-        --               Must be last option.
-Set command to use for taking a screenshot.
-Default is 'import -window root'.
-Using 'scrot' or 'maim' will increase script speed and allow setting custom flags like having a delay.

 example: ```swaylock-fancy -gpf Comic-Sans-MS -- scrot -z```